Understanding the User Interface

 Note Cisco ISE prompts and messages may not be in sync with the locale of the client operating system on which the supplicant is running.
 It is the responsibility of the administrator to align the end user supplicant locale with the languages that are supported by Cisco ISE.

 Monitoring and troubleshooting reports and alerts support UTF-8 values for relevant attributes, for Cisco ISE supported languages, in the following ways:

 This section contains the areas outside the Cisco ISE user interface that provide UTF-8 support.

 Debug Log and CLI-Related UTF-8 Support

 Attribute values and posture condition details appear in some debug logs; therefore, all debug logs accept UTF-8 values.
-You can download debug logs containing raw UTF-8 data that can be viewed with a UTF-8 supported viewer.
+Downloading debug logs provides raw UTF-8 data that can be viewed by the administrator with a UTF-8 supported viewer.

 ACS Migration UTF-8 Support

 Cisco ISE, allows for the migration of ACS UTF-8 configuration objects and values.
 Migration of some UTF-8 objects may not be supported by Cisco ISE UTF-8 languages, which might render some of the UTF-8 data that is provided during migration as unreadable using Administrative portal or report methods.

 For a complete list of ACS migration issues, see the Cisco Identity Services Engine Migration Guide for Cisco Secure ACS 5.1 and 5.2, Release 1.1.x.

 Note It is the responsibility of the administrator to convert unreadable UTF-8 values (that are migrated from ACS) into ASCII text.